-Discussion Points:
+Discussion Points

-- Outcomes reported as being important to patient groups such as health-related quality of life and cognitive deficits were not measured in the included trials. - Patient adherence to recommended treatment regimens (combination of nitisinone therapy and restricted diet) was not reported in the included trials.
+- Outcomes reported as being important to patient groups, such as health-related quality of life and cognitive deficits, were not measured in the included trials. - Patient adherence to recommended treatment regimens (combination of nitisinone therapy and restricted diet) was not reported in the included trials.
 Patient adherence to treatment was considered challenging by the patient groups.

-Background:
+Background

 Nitisinone has a Health Canada indication for the treatment of adult and pediatric patients with HT-1 in combination with a dietary restriction of tyrosine and phenylalanine.
-Nitisinone is a competitive inhibitor of 4-hydroxyphenyl-pyruvate dioxygenase, an enzyme upstream of fumarylacetoacetate hydrolase in the tyrosine catabolic pathway.
-It prevents the accumulation of the catabolic intermediates, which can be converted to the toxic metabolites, succinylacetone (SA) and succinylacetoacetate.
-Nitisinone (Orfadin) is supplied as capsules containing 2 mg, 5 mg, 10 mg or 20 mg of nitisinone, with the Health Canada-approved initial dose of nitisinone being 1 mg/kg body weight per day, in two divided doses orally.
-The drug is also available as an oral suspension (4 mg/mL), which was not included in the manufacturer's submission to CDR.
+Nitisinone is a competitive inhibitor of 4-hydroxyphenylpyruvate dioxygenase, an enzyme upstream of fumarylacetoacetate hydrolase in the tyrosine catabolic pathway.
+It prevents the accumulation of the catabolic intermediates, which can be converted to the toxic metabolites succinylacetone and succinylacetoacetate.
+Nitisinone (MDK-Nitisinone) is supplied as capsules containing 2 mg, 5 mg, 10 mg, or 20 mg of nitisinone, with the Health Canada-approved initial dosage of nitisinone being 1 mg/kg body weight per day, in two divided doses orally.
 The dose of nitisinone should be adjusted individually based on weight, biochemical factors, and enzyme markers.
-The maximum daily dosage of nitisinone is 2 mg/kg.
+The maximum daily dose of nitisinone is 2 mg/kg.

-Summary of CDEC Considerations:
+Summary of CDEC Considerations

-CDEC considered the following information prepared by CDR: a systematic review of non-randomized studies of nitisinone submitted by the manufacturer and a critique of the manufacturer's pharmacoeconomic evaluation.
+CDEC considered the following information prepared by CDR: a systematic review of non-randomized studies of nitisinone submitted by the manufacturer, bioequivalence data for MDK-Nitisinone with Orfadin, and a critique of the manufacturer's pharmacoeconomic evaluation.
 CDEC also considered input from a clinical expert with experience treating patients with HT-1, and information submitted by patient groups about outcomes and issues important to patients and caregivers who are affected by HT-1.